jessicah/zwift-publish-events-from-sheets/README.md

   - Duration for Laps or Distance (Time not yet supported)
   - Everything else not yet supported

+The TSV (Google Sheets) document also now supports providing a separate value per category with semicolon delimited values, e.g.
+`50; 40; 30; 20` in the distance column.

 If you need to make edits to the other categories, make your changes to the first category, then make your subsequent edits afterwards.

 ## To publish Google Sheet: